$\mathrm{D}^\mathrm{3}$-Predictor: Noise-Free Deterministic Diffusion for Dense Prediction: Introduction

 We conduct extensive experiments across multiple dense prediction tasks.
 The results show that our noise-free D³-Predictor achieves competitive or state-of-the-art performance across diverse zero-shot benchmarks.
 More importantly, D³-Predictor markedly improves both training and inference efficiency of diffusion-based dense prediction methods, allowing the model to train with less than half of the data previously required (cf. Fig.~\ref{fig:teaser}) and to efficiently perform inference in a single step.
 We believe that D³-Predictor paves a promising path toward reformulating powerful diffusion models for dense prediction.

 Our main contributions can be summarized as follows:

-\begin{itemize} \item We introduce D³-Predictor, a noise-free deterministic diffusion-based dense prediction model.
-The key insight of D³-Predictor lies in leveraging self-supervised learning to obtain noise-free and complete diffusion priors, which can be effectively utilized for dense prediction through simple task-specific supervision. \item Our D³-Predictor fully eliminates noise in diffusion-based dense prediction, successfully preserving complete diffusion priors with minimal additional computational cost. \item Extensive experiments on various dense prediction tasks demonstrate that our noise-free D³-Predictor achieves competitive or state-of-the-art performance.
+\begin{itemize} \item We introduce D³-Predictor, an end-to-end noise-free deterministic diffusion-based dense prediction model.
+D³-Predictor combines self-supervised noise-free diffusion prior aggregation with task-specific supervision, allowing the model to transfer the diffusion priors into a noise-free geometric prior specifically for dense prediction tasks. \item Our D³-Predictor fully eliminates noise in diffusion-based dense prediction, successfully preserving complete diffusion priors with minimal additional computational cost. \item Extensive experiments on various dense prediction tasks demonstrate that our noise-free D³-Predictor achieves competitive or state-of-the-art performance.
 It also improves training and inference efficiency while preserving high geometric fidelity of the predicted results. \end{itemize}